Legends and Keys

 a style of writing entirely in single stroke, rounded upper case forms, commonly found in European texts from the 4th to the 8th century.
 Uncial writing is the predecessor of modern capital letters.

-describes a script with only one set of symbols per phoneme.
+describes a script with only one set of symbols per letter.
 See also bicameral.

 |Unicode Scalar Value (USV)||